wakchaureomkar9/Matchpoint/README.md

-# Matchpoint
+Matchpoint

-AI-powered resume vs job description matcher with gap analysis, built using the Gemini API.
+AI-powered resume vs. job description matcher with gap analysis, built using the Gemini API.

-## What it does
+What it does
 Matchpoint analyzes how well a resume matches a given job description.
-Upload a resume (PDF) and paste a job description, and Matchpoint returns:
+Upload a resume (PDF) and paste in a job description — Matchpoint returns:

-- A match score (0–100)
+A match score (0–100)
-- Skills/keywords found in both the resume and the JD
+Skills/keywords found in both the resume and the JD Skills/keywords missing from the resume
-- Skills/keywords missing from the resume
+AI-generated suggestions to improve the resume's match

-- AI-generated suggestions to improve the resume's match
+Tech Stack

-## Tech Stack
+Backend: Node.js, Express

-**Backend:** Node.js, Express
+Text extraction: Tesseract.js (OCR), pdf-to-img
-**Text extraction:** Tesseract.js (OCR), pdf-to-img **AI:** Google Gemini API
+AI: Google Gemini API
-**File handling:** Multer
+File handling: Multer
-**Frontend:** React (planned)
+Frontend: React (planned)

-## Status
+Status

-🚧 Currently in development — backend scaffolding complete, core matching logic in progress.
+🚧 In active development — backend scaffolding is complete, core matching logic is in progress.